Authentication

 Security best practices

-- Store query keys in environment variables or a secrets manager — never in source code
+- Store query keys in environment variables or a secrets manager

 - Rotate keys periodically and immediately if compromised